ratutole/toapp/README.md

 Nuxt js project using firebase as a backend solution for persistant data, you will need google api keys the spark plan will to for the todo to work.

+>You can tinker with the project using the build setup below

 ## Build Setup

 ``` bash